Anasthase/AndroidSeekBarPreference/README.md

 # SeekBarPreference for Android

-A preference which display a SeekBar, and store the value as `int`.
+Android preference which allow users to change a ranged integer setting through a SeekBar, and store the value as `int`.
-Support minimum and maximum values (positive or null), and steps.
+It supports minimum and maximum values (positive or null), and steps.

 ![Screenshot](https://raw.githubusercontent.com/Anasthase/AndroidSeekBarPreference/master/screenshot.png)